jozuenoon/dunder/README.md

 distributing app servers in different locations around world.

 The nature of instant message sharing systems is that user would usually expect to see some recent messages.
-Leveraging this would evict old messages to other storage where they can be searched eg. using only batch jobs, so live database would be efficient in querying most recent messages.
+System could then evict old messages to other storage where they can be searched eg. using only batch jobs, so live database would be efficient in querying most recent messages.